varlociraptor/varlociraptor-methylation-evaluation/README.md

 ## Overview

-This workflow focuses on methylation rate estimation via Varlociraptor and compares it with other tools across multiple platforms such as:
+This workflow focuses on methylation rate estimation via Varlociraptor and compares it with other tools across multiple sequencing platforms such as:

 - Illumina paired-end (PE)
 - PacBio